makersacademy/takeaway-challenge/rough.md

 takeaway = TakeAway.new

 A RESTAURANT
 > to see the menu enter             'menu'
 > to place an order enter          'order'
 > to see your basket enter        'basket'
-> to empty your basket enter    'empty'
-> to checkout enter          'checkout'
+> to checkout your order enter  'checkout'
 > to exit hit Return twice

 'menu'